K

 What is child tax relief and how does it work?

 The basic personal deduction is a certain fixed amount on which no income tax is paid.
-Each child registered on your tax card (or equivalent in Croatia) carries a certain coefficient or a set amount that is added to your basic deduction.
+Each child registered on your tax card carries a certain coefficient or a set amount that is added to your basic deduction.
 No tax is calculated on this total amount!
 The lower your tax burden, the higher the net amount paid to your account.

 Increase in relief depending on the number of children